 LSD does not cause physical dependence.
-People who use LSD regularly do not experience physical withdrawal symptoms when they stop.
+People who use it regularly do not experience physical withdrawal symptoms when they stop.
 However, it can be psychologically addictive.
-Some people who take LSD repeatedly feel the need to take it and the drug can take on an exaggerated importance in their lives.
+Some people repeat users can feel the need to consume it.
+And the drug can take on an exaggerated importance in their lives.

 Tolerance to the drug’s effects occurs very rapidly.
 Often after repeated use for three or four days, no amount of the drug can produce the desired effect.
 Normal sensitivity to LSD generally returns if the drug is not used for 3 to 4 days.